nokia/danm/README.md

 ##### Overwrite NetworkID for static delegates
 Delegation to backends with static integration level (e.g. Calico, Flannel etc.) is configured via static CNI config files read from the container host's disk.
 These files are selected based on the NetworkType parameter of the TenantNetwork.
 Network administrators can configure NetworkType: NetworkID mappings into the TenantConfig.
-When a TenantNetwork is provisioned with a configured NetworkType, DANM automatically overwrites it NetworkID; and thus makes sure the tenant user's network will use the right CNI configuration file during Pod creation!
+When a TenantNetwork is created with a NetworkType having a configured mapping, DANM automatically overwrites it's NetworkID with the provided value.
+Thus it becomes guaranteed that the tenant user's network will use the right CNI configuration file during Pod creation!
 #### List of validation rules
 ##### DanmNet
 Every CREATE, and PUT DanmNet operation is subject to the following validation rules: